Updated March 6, 2023

 Introduction to Ethical Hacking Interview Questions and Answers

-The term ethical hacking can be used to describe hacking which is done by any company or any individual which will help to identify potential threats on any computer or any network.
-A hacker who is involved in this process must attempt to bypass system security and to look for any weak points that can be chosen and attacked by malicious hackers.
+The term ethical hacking can describe hacking that is done by any company or any individual, which will help identify potential threats on any computer or any network.
+A hacker involved in this process must attempt to bypass system security and look for any weak points that can be chosen and attacked by malicious hackers.
 Let us have a look at a few questions that can be asked in an interview.

-Now, if you are looking for a job which is related to Ethical Hacking then you need to prepare for the 2019 Ethical Hacking Interview Questions.
-It is true that every interview is different as per the different job profiles.
-Here, we have prepared the important Ethical Hacking Interview Questions and Answers which will help you get success in your interview.
+Now, if you are looking for a job related to Ethical Hacking, you need to prepare for the 2023 Ethical Hacking Interview Questions.
+Every interview is indeed different as per the different job profiles.
+Here, we have prepared the important Ethical Hacking Interview Questions and Answers, which will help you succeed in your interview.

-In this 2019 Ethical Hacking Interview Questions article, we shall present 10 most essential and frequently used Ethical Hacking interview questions and answers.
+In this 2023 Ethical Hacking Interview Questions article, we shall present the 10 most essential and frequently used Ethical Hacking interview questions and answers.
 These interview questions are divided into two parts are as follows:

 Part 1 – Ethical Hacking Interview Questions (Basic)